Go Carbon Neutral

 Mitigation and Adaptation Strategies

-Addressing climate change requires both mitigation and adaptation strategies:
+Addressing climate change requires both mitigation and adaptation strategies.
+Efforts to reduce or prevent the emission of greenhouse gases include: